Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 Quick answer

 Bank construction loans offer lower rates but require extensive documentation, income verification, and longer timelines.
-Private loans are often ideal for developers who prioritize speed and flexibility.
+Private loans may be suitable for developers who prioritize speed and flexibility.

 Let’s Get Your Loan Started